Who can join the Tryon Amateur Radio Club?

 Interested in joining?

 Membership dues are $10 per year, and include full access to all repeater features.
-To join print and bring this application form to the next club meeting.
-For more information, contact Don Gifford (WA2EZ), the club President: Wa2eZ [at] Yahoo.com
+To join print and bring this application form to the next club meeting or mail to:

 Why do I pay dues?